LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 #.
 In the "Datasources" section of Lasso Server Admin, click the
    :guilabel:`MySQLDS` item.
 #.
 Click the :guilabel:`Add host` item to reveal the host connection form.
 #.
-Enter the IP address or domain name where the MySQL datasources are being
+Enter the IP address or domain name where the MySQL databases are being
    hosted in the "Host" field.
 #.
 Enter the TCP port the MySQL service communicates on in the "Port" field.
    This is commonly "3306" for MySQL.